Breeding-Insight/bi-api/README.md

 - src/main/resources/application-prod.yml

 There are three options to specify these project variables:
-1) Specify environmental variables in your system or terminal session (this is what our docker build does)
+a.
+Specify environmental variables in your system or terminal session (this is what our docker build does)
-2) Specify environmental variables in your IntelliJ run configuration.
+b.
+Specify environmental variables in your IDE run configuration (examples are given in IntelliJ)
-3) Create dev versions of build.properties and application-prod.yml and edit files directly.
+c.
+Create dev versions of build.properties and application-prod.yml and edit files directly.

 See the .env file in the project's root directory for a list of environmental variables you will need to specify.
 NOTES:
-* If using option 2 (IntelliJ) to specify environment variables, you will need to run all commands through a run configuration in IntelliJ.
+* If using option b (IntelliJ) to specify environment variables, you will need to run all commands through a run configuration in IntelliJ.
 Running commands in terminal will not exposed the environment variables you set in your run configuration.

 #### Setting environmental variables in your terminal session